nasa/oceandata-notebooks/README.md

 #### Learn with OCI

-1. Download data using earthaccess
+1. Download data using the earthaccess library
-1. **Earthdata Cloud** File Structure at 3 Processing Levels
+1. **Earthdata Cloud** File Structure at Three Processing Levels
 1. substitutions in cloud notebooks needed to run locally

 #### Learn with HARP2